 Sydney Event Cruises offer private transport to and from Cockatoo Island for small and large groups.
 A luxury limousine and large charge vessel hire can be arranged for up to 300 people, enabling your group to arrive in style to Cockatoo Island via Camber wharf.
 Call Sydney Event Cruises directly on 0407 973 508.

-Boat mooring: Private vessels may use Camber Marina on the south side of Cockatoo Island.
-Pay for casual berthing at the Marina Café & Bar at the top of the gangway.
+Boat mooring: Private vessels may use Camber Marina on the island's southern apron.
+Pay for casual berthing at Marina Café & Bar near the gangway.
 Overnight berths must be booked in advance by calling 9940 0172 or emailing firstname.lastname@example.org.
-Most boats to 42' can be accommodated but there are restrictions above 30' length and 10m height so please call ahead to enquire about availability.
+Most boats to 42' can be accommodated but there are restrictions above 30' length and 10m height so call ahead to enquire about availability.
 Fees are $15 for 4 hours for a boat to 29'.
-Please visit cockatoomarine.com.au for further details and overnight bookings.
+Please visit cockatoomarine.com.au for details and overnight bookings.

 Car parking: Street parking is available near the ferry wharves at Woolwich, Greenwich, Chiswick, Huntleys Point, Drummoyne, Birchgrove and Balmain.
 Check signage for any restrictions.